-Some recent studies have suggested that long-term aspirin use may be associated with a reduced risk of melanoma, especially in women.
+Some recent studies have suggested that long-term aspirin use may be associated with a reduced risk of melanoma, in women but not men.